synzen/MonitoRSS/README.md

 3. `channel`: Can be the channel's ID, or a name.

-4. `message`: Define a custom message for a feed.
+4. `message`: (Optional) Define a custom message for a feed.
 Use `\n` for a new line.

 5. `maxAge`: (Optional) If the bot stops unexpectedly, it will grab feeds younger than the maxAge in days and send on bot restart.
 If `sendOldMessage` is set to `0`, this is ignored.

+6. `subscribedRoles`: (Optional) An array of roles that will be mentioned on every new article sent from a feed.
+(More details to be added)

-6. `filters`: The bot will then only send feeds to Discord if the feed has any of the words defined in these filters.
+7. `filters`: (Optional) The bot will then only send feeds to Discord if the feed has any of the words defined in these filters.
    * There are four filters available: `title`, `description`, `summary` and `author` - they are added as properties of `filters`.
    * For each filter, they can be a string or an array (`["filter one!", "two"]`) to specify more than one word/phrase.
 For a feed to pass the filters - if any word/phrase defined in any of the filter categories are found (case-insensitive) in the message, it will pass the filter and be sent to Discord.
+   * In addition to the above, another object can be made - `subscribedRoles` (not the same as #6).
+Here you can define role-specific filters that will determine when they will be mentioned instead of global mentioning as in #6.
+If manually added, global subscriptions will override this.
+Otherwise, Discord commands will automatically remove one or the other when setting global or filter-specific role subscriptions.
+(More details to be added)

-7. `embedMessage`: Define a custom embed message to go along with the text message.
+8. `embedMessage`: (Optional) Define a custom embed message to go along with the text message.
    * Can be enabled or disabled with the property `enabled` (boolean).
    * This will override the normal embed that Discord sends whenever a link is posted.
    * Properties are defined through embedMessage.properties (as exemplified through the example).
 Properties include `color` ([*integer* format](https://www.shodor.org/stella2java/rgbint.html)), `authorTitle`, `authorAvatarURL`, `thumbnailURL`, `message`, `footerText`, and `attachURL` (boolean).
 Note that not all properties are available in every feed as some may return as undefined.